joannecheng/joannecheng.github.io/_posts/2025-10-28-a-rant-about-technical-documentation.markdown

 * **Do not make assumptions about the reader's background.**
 Example: something common I see in Clojure writing is the assumption that Clojure developers all come from Java (or other object oriented languages), without explicitly stating that Java knowledge is a requirement.
+* **Use figurative language sparingly.**
-* like macros, metaphors can be useful but it makes your writing hard to understand when you have too many
+Like macros, metaphors can be useful but it makes your writing hard to understand when you have too many (_do you see what I did there?_)
 * **Remember: Users come to your documentation to learn.**
 If you want to be creative in your technical writing or provide a deeper explanation for your philosophies, perhaps consider other creative mediums (personal blogs, talks) instead of documentation.

-An extra rule for me:
+An extra rule for me and maybe the other Americans out there:
-* Do not assume the reader is an American English speaker.
+* **Do not assume the reader is an American English speaker.**

 Most programmers I know are juggling several tasks outside of programming, especially as we get more senior.